How to become a Construction Labourer

 A construction labourer would generally be able to work in several roles in construction.
 Roles may include site preparation, loading materials, tidying site, building and digging trenches.
 The job can be very demanding physically and can be unsafe if you do not attend the correct training before working.

 What Qualifications Do I Need To Become a Construction Labourer?

-The first thing you will need in order to get on a construction site is the CSCS (Green) Labourer card.
-This card is imperative for you to get on site to show that you have knowledge of health and safety on a construction site.
+The first thing you will need to get on a construction site is the CSCS (Green) Labourer card.
+This card is imperative for you to get on-site to show that you have knowledge of health and safety on a construction site.

 - Attend and pass a recognised UK health and safety in construction qualification.
-Possible routes you can take are the CITB Health & Safety Awareness and the IOSH Working Safely.
+The route you can take is the CITB Health & Safety Awareness.

 - Pass the CITB Health, Safety and Environment test at your local Pearson Vue test centre.

 - Contact CITB or CSCS and pay for your card.

 To improve your resume, even more, you may want to attend other site safety related courses; by attending further courses you will be able to conduct a wider range of tasks which will make you more attractive to current and potential employers.
-Take a look below at other courses that you could possibly attend:
+Take a look below at other courses that you could attend: